Nekosia-API/documentation/api-endpoints.md

 *Ensure that these photos are appropriate for your project and adhere to the platform's guidelines where you plan to publish them.
 Don't worry, all the photos are SFW (Safe for Work, with no adult content).*

 ### More tags {#tags}
-You can find the full list of tags on the [Booru website](https://nekosia.cat/booru/tags).
+- You can find the full list of tags on the [Booru website](https://nekosia.cat/booru/tags).
+- Endpoint with all tags, anime titles, and characters: [`/tags`](https://api.nekosia.cat/api/v1/tags)

 # GET /images/:category {#get-image-category}